Tellurium dioxide: Preparation

 An alternative preparation is to dehydrate tellurous acid, H2TeO3, or to thermally decompose basic tellurium nitrate, Te2O4·HNO3, above 400 °C.

 Physical properties

 The longitudinal speed of sound in Tellurium dioxide is 4260 m/s at around room temperature.

 Chemical properties

 TeO2 is barely soluble in water and soluble in strong acids and alkali metal hydroxides.
 It is an amphoteric substance and therefore can act both as an acid or as a base depending on the solution it is in.
 It reacts with acids to make tellurium salts and bases to make tellurites.
 It can be oxidized to telluric acid or tellurates.

+The tellurite ion is kinetically inert, but TeO2 equivalents will oxidize thioates in acid to the diacyl disulfide.

 Structure

 Paratellurite, α-TeO2, converts at high pressure into the β-, tellurite form.
 Both the α-, (paratellurite) and β- (tellurite forms) contain four coordinate Te with the oxygen atoms at four of the corners of a trigonal bipyramid.
 In paratellurite all vertices are shared to give a rutile-like structure, where the O-Te-O bond angle are 140°. α-TeO2 In tellurite pairs of trigonal pyramidal, TeO4 units, sharing an edge, share vertices to then form a layer.
 The shortest Te-Te distance in tellurite is 317 pm, compared to 374 pm in paratellurite.
 Similar Te2O6 units are found in the mineral denningite.